robertgerstner/website/docs/projects/index.md

 # Projects

-Here are some projects that I am working on.
+Here are some additional projects I have been involved with.

-- [Python Project](./python_project/python_project.ipynb) is an amazing python project that will allow you to see my coding skills.
+## Spectral Graph Theory and One-Dimensional Crystal Band Structure

-- [Data Project](./data_project/index.md) is an even more amazing project where I share data that I've used.
+A project I am working on for Phys 558 at McGill.
+Read more [here].